Enhancing ground-state interaction strength of neutral atoms via Floquet stroboscopic dynamics: Introduction

 The finite lifetime and strong decoherence effects inherent to Rydberg states present significant challenges for high-fidelity quantum operations.
 This naturally raises the question: Can sufficiently strong and controllable interactions be engineered while atoms remain in their ground state?
 In this context, finding ways to achieve effective interactions without exciting high-energy states is especially important.
-Just as the Rydberg blockade allows only a single collective excitation in Rydberg states, strong interactions between ground states can also give rise to a ground-state blockade mechanism~\cite{PhysRevLett.96.063001,weimer2010rydberg,PhysRevA.96.012328,PhysRevLett.125.073601,Xu_2022}.
-This single-excitation state is of great significance for photon storage~\cite{corzo2019waveguide,PhysRevLett.129.253601},single-photon sources~\cite{grafe2014chip,PhysRevLett.117.223001,Khazali_2017,PhysRevA.105.062408,PhysRevResearch.7.013238}, quantum state transfer~\cite{PhysRevA.103.052201,s7j9-z7f8}, and other quantum information technologies~\cite{Cotrufo:19,c47j-cw46}.
-Compared to the complexity and strong interactions inherent in Rydberg states, the single-excitation state of ground states provides a more precise and stable quantum platform, which makes it particularly promising for applications in quantum computing and quantum simulation~\cite{PhysRevLett.92.213601,PhysRevLett.118.253601,PhysRevResearch.3.033287,evered2023high}.
+Just as the Rydberg blockade allows only a single collective excitation in Rydberg states, strong interactions between ground states can also give rise to a ground-state blockade mechanism~\cite{PhysRevLett.96.063001,weimer2010rydberg,Jau2016,PhysRevA.96.012328,PhysRevLett.125.073601,Xu_2022}.
+Consequently, the system is deterministically prepared in the target symmetric collective state in the ground-state manifold.
+This symmetric collective state is of great significance for photon storage~\cite{corzo2019waveguide,PhysRevLett.129.253601}, single-photon sources~\cite{grafe2014chip,PhysRevLett.117.223001,Khazali_2017,PhysRevA.105.062408,PhysRevResearch.7.013238}, quantum state transfer~\cite{PhysRevA.103.052201,s7j9-z7f8}, and other quantum information technologies~\cite{Cotrufo:19,c47j-cw46}.
+Compared to the complexity and strong interactions inherent in Rydberg states, the symmetric collective state of ground states provides a more precise and stable quantum platform, making it particularly promising for applications in quantum computing and quantum simulation~\cite{PhysRevLett.92.213601,PhysRevLett.118.253601,PhysRevResearch.3.033287,evered2023high}.